breatheco-de/content/src/content/lesson/building-apis-with-nodejs-expressjs.md

 ---
 If you don't know what a REST API is, I recommend [read about it here](https://4geeks.com/lesson/understanding-rest-apis).

-As a short summary, building an API in a RESTful way means that you have to build its URL endpoints grouped by **"resources"**.
+As a short summary, building an API in a Restful way means that you have to build its URL endpoints grouped by **"resources"**.
 A resource is something you want to manage, for example: a student, a user, a car, etc. A resource is somewhat similar to a database table, but we call them "resources" because of a few exceptions.

 Here is an example of RESTful API endpoints to manage **Students**: